-Separate non-discrimination provisions apply concerning an employee's genetic characteristics and in favour of part-time and fixed-term employees.
+Separate non-discrimination provisions apply concerning an employee's genetic characteristics and in favour of part-time and fixed-term employees as well as whistleblowers.
 Also, employers are generally prohibited from differentiating in any way whatsoever among different groups of employees without sufficient reason.